 Sedation and analgesia comprise an important element of unpleasant and often prolonged endoscopic retrograde cholangiopacreatography (ERCP), contributing, however, to better patient tolerance and compliance and to the reduction of injuries during the procedure due to inappropriate co-operation.
 Although most of the studies used a moderate level of sedation, the literature has revealed the superiority of deep sedation and general anesthesia in performing ERCP.
 The anesthesiologist’s presence is mandatory in these cases.
 A moderate sedation level for ERCP seems to be adequate for octogenarians.
 The sedative agent of choice for sedation in ERCP seems to be propofol due to its fast distribution and fast elimination time without a cumulative effect after infusion, resulting in shorter recovery time.
 Its therapeutic spectrum, however, is much narrower and therefore careful monitoring is much more demanding in order to differentiate between moderate, deep sedation and general anesthesia.
 Apart from conventional monitoring, capnography and Bispectral index or Narcotrend monitoring of the level of sedation seem to be useful in titrating sedatives in ERCP.

 Sedation and analgesia comprise an important element of endoscopic procedures.
 They reduce pain, discomfort and stress in patients undergoing unpleasant and prolonged procedures such as endoscopic retrograde cholangiopacreatography (ERCP) and contribute to better patient tolerance and compliance.
 Moreover, they reduce the danger of injuries during ERCP due to inappropriate co-operation and facilitate the endoscopist’s task.

-American society of anesthesiologists physical status classification system
+Table 1 American society of anesthesiologists physical status classification system.

 DECIDING ON THE LEVEL OF SEDATION